brianshen1990/KeepLearning/Hoppier_fun/readme.md

 ]
 ```

-Obviously, the snack category falls to `Food & Beverages`
+Obviously, the snack category falls in `Food & Beverages`

 ### **5.2 Get all snack products** :